 Now create a voltage divider on your bread board using 3 different resistors (of your choosing, whatever you have available).
 Connect 1 end of the divider to ground and the other to the 5V power rail.
-Now connect an ADC port to each of the 4 different voltage levels created by the voltage divider (GND, between R1 and R2, between R2 and R3, and 5V).
+Connect a wire to the ADC3 pin and use this as a probe to measure the values between each of the resistors.
+To do this in your loop code you should: